-- Filter by component.
-You can check the components the information on which will be included in the report, or arrange the entries by ascending or descending order. - Filter by event.
-You can check the events to be shown in the report, or arrange the entries by ascending or descending order. - 2.
+- Filter by blocked resource.
+You can sort entries in ascending or descending order only. - Filter by reason for blocking.
+You can check the reasons for blocking to be shown in the report, or arrange the entries by ascending or descending order. - 2.
 Once the filter parameters selected, click Apply.
 Selected items will be displayed above the table. - 3.
-To save the filter, click \bigcirc and select Save filter. - 4.
+To save the filter, click and select Save filter. - 4.
 In the open window, enter a name for the new filter.
 Click Save.

-16. Technical Support
+18. Technical Support